pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 Following training, the notebook inspects the complete flow of information through the trained autoencoder, evaluates reconstruction quality, and applies the frozen encoder to selected videos from the training, validation, and test splits.

-It generates standardized segment/frame-level and video-level latent representation artifacts for validation in Notebook 04 and downstream representation-based VideoQA experiments.
+It generates standardized segment/frame-level and video-level latent representations, together with the trained autoencoder model and experiment artifacts, for validation in Notebook 04 and downstream representation-based VideoQA experiments.

 ## Workflow Overview